hbabashah/qudi-lqno/README.md

 The licence related to the Qudi is GPLv3 and everything about their licence can be found in their main repository as qudi-ulm.

 ## Installation
+Pycharm is used as the python IDE.

 Use the yml file corresponding to your operating system inside the tools folder to install the dependencies.
 You can do it as follows when you are inside the folder:

 ```
 conda env create -f conda-env-OS-xxbit.yml
 ```

+or you can either use requirement.txt file to install dependencies.

+'''
+pip install requirements.txt
+'''